Welcome to Gunter

 national assessments, (SATs) take place when children are aged 7 and 11 in

 primary schools.
+A phonics test takes place during Year 1.
 Parents are informed of the results of these tests.

 used at other times in order to identify the children’s strengths and weaknesses